29medium/29medium/README.md

 ### Hi there, I'm Paulo

-I'm a Software Engineering Stundent at University of Minho who is currently on the third grade
+I'm a Software Engineering Student at University of Minho who is currently on the third grade

 ### Connect with me: